mingtsou/geog371/lectures/lec03/readme.md

     language-markdown
     pdf-view

-After installing these packages, you can open the Atom's main window again.
-Please press a key combination `Ctrl` + `Alt` + `l` to open up a live server.
+After installing these packages, close the "Install Packages" window by clicking on the "X" icon next to the "Settings" (top window).
+You can open the Atom's main window again.
+Then press a key combination `Ctrl` + `Alt` + `l` to open up a live server.
 In this way, a server environment will automatically launch, and a browser showing the front page of the server will be opened up.

  Sometimes, you will need to relaunch the live server, so you can stop the server by pressing `Ctrl` + `Alt` + `q`, and then quickly start it by pressing `Ctrl` + `Alt` + `l`.
 Also, to set up the server on a dedicated port, or you want to set up multiple server for testing purpose, please refer to the commands below: